2026/27 Undergraduate Module Catalogue

 The module consists of five linked components:

-1) In the first part (‘feasibility’), to be completed by the end of week 5, students will produce an outline of a recommended solution selected after considering the broad aspects of the problem including environmental, technical, financial constraints etc. Students will be required to consider the detailed definition of the project, define, compare and contrast the factors affecting the solution and present a well-argued case for that solution, which should be described in sufficient detail so that it can be seen to be practicable.
-An important part of this stage of the project is to compare and evaluate very different factors.
+1) Feasibility Study.
+How to develop options for and select a recommended infrastructure solution after considering the broad aspects of the problem including environmental, technical, financial and social constraints.
+Scope includes the detailed definition of the project, define, compare and contrast the factors affecting the solution and presentation of a well-argued case for that solution, which should be described in sufficient detail so that it can be seen to be practicable.

 Methods of assessment